-- 1) That Members consider the updates and highlight any actions required. - That Members agree to the appropriate use of the media to highlight the results of the fireworks safety inspections programme for the coming licensing period (October/November 2020) - 3) That Members agree to receive a further update report at the meeting of the Committee in June 2021, that covers the complete financial year 1st April 2020 31st May 2021.
+- 1) That Members consider the updates and highlight any actions required. - 2) That Members agree to the appropriate use of the media to highlight the results of the fireworks safety inspections programme for the coming licensing period (October/November 2021). - 3) That Members agree to receive a further annual update report at the meeting of the Committee in June 2022.